deobald/david-eulogy/eulogy_003.md

 He jumped.
 He skipped.
 But he did not walk.
-It was David's inexhaustable energy that so many people throughout his life would recognize him for.
+It was David's inexhaustible energy that so many people throughout his life would recognize him for.

 It was also about at this age that David grew into his unmistakable, lifelong laugh.
 Frequently disarming even when he was small, he would sometimes sneak up on his cousins and surprise them with ... his signature laugh.